DavidCastefa/FCC_APIs_and_Microservices_Projects/README.md

-The final projects for the freeCodeCamp "APIs and Microservices" course
+The certification projects for the freeCodeCamp "APIs and Microservices" course

 Projects on Heraku server [here](https://fcc-apis-projects-dkr.herokuapp.com/)